When & How to Register

-Priority registration for continuing, degree seeking students is the beginning of April for the Fall semester and mid-November for the Spring semester.
-For Summer Session, please check the Summer Session Website.
+Priority registration for current, degree seeking students is always the first Monday in April for the Fall semester, the first Monday in November for the Spring semester.
+Summer registration always begins on the first business day of March.

 Degree seeking students should meet with their academic advisors before registration to assist in course selection.
 You should leave the meeting with the classes needed for the upcoming semester using the wish list option in MaineStreet, a required PIN to allow self registration in MaineStreet, and a plan to complete your current degree.
 The planner and degree progress report (DPR) are also helpful tools.